chrissiexyz/Valentine/README.md

 3.  control the shape of bubble by setting either `bubbleShape = "square"` or `bubbleShape = "circle"`, personally I think circle shape is cuter.
 4.  control the animation effect to be bounce the name or bounce the bubbles.
 5. More advanced changes are to make change in the **js/bubbles.js** file.

+### If you have a similar project and want to use github to publish that webpage

+I find this article useful to help me publish the webpage [Using Github Pages to Host Your Website](http://blog.teamtreehouse.com/using-github-pages-to-host-your-website)